Vaccine rollouts are finally here and well underway in many parts of the world with Israel, the UK and the US leading the pact.

 3. More documents to travel

 Everybody’s favourite: paperwork.
 Once governments begin rolling out their vaccination programs, proof of vaccination could become advisory, or even mandatory.
 This might be either online or on paper, and similar to the yellow fever vaccination certificates required by certain destinations, it would show that you’ve been vaccinated at an accredited clinic.
+Many digital passports are in the works and may be required when travelling to certain places.

 Prediction: An international certificate of covid-19 vaccination will be the next addition to your packing list.